NetApp/host/roles/multipath/README.md

 Role Variables
 --------------
-eseries_multipath_configure_user_friendly_names: true   # Whether to configure multipath to use the volume's name instead of the host WWID.
+eseries_multipath_configure_user_friendly_names:    # Whether to configure multipath to use the volume's name instead of the host WWID (Default: true).

 License
 -------